ambroseling/hack_student_life/README.md

 - Event cards with key information
 - One-click event saving

-## 🔥 What Makes Us Special?

-1. **Smart Event Discovery**: Our AI-powered system doesn't just list events - it understands them!
-Using AWS Rekognition, we extract event details from club Instagram posts automatically.

-2. **Scalability**: Built on AWS Elastic Beanstalk, we can handle anything from 10 to 10,000 users without breaking a sweat!

-3. **Real-time Updates**: Thanks to AWS RDS, event updates are instant and always in sync.

-4. **Community Focus**: We're not just an event platform - we're building a community where UofT students can discover, share, and connect!

-## 👥 Team

-- [Team Member 1] - Full Stack Developer
-- [Team Member 2] - AWS Infrastructure
-- [Team Member 3] - UI/UX Design
-- [Team Member 4] - ML/AI Integration

 ## 🏆 AWS Hackathon Project

-This project was created for the AWS Features Hackathon, showcasing the power and flexibility of AWS services in creating real-world applications that solve actual problems.
+This project was created for the AWS Hack the Student Life Hackathon, showcasing the power and flexibility of AWS services in creating real-world applications that solve actual problems around the UofT campus.

 ## 📝 License